Tecno Spark 10 price in Pakistan July 2023

-The Tecno Spark 8C is available for purchase and has amazing features....
+The Tecno Camon 19 Neo is available on the market at a reasonable price....

-The Tecno Spark 10 is currently available on the market at a reasonable price.
+The Tecno Spark 10 is now available on the market.
+The phone has amazing features and specs.

-The device has a MediaTek Helio G88 (12nm) chipset and a 2.05 GHz octa-core processor.
-The phone’s GPU is called the Mali-G76 MC4.
+The smartphone has a MediaTek Helio G88 (12nm) chipset.
+It has a 2.05 GHz octa-core processor, and the GPU is called the Mali-G76 MC4.

+It comes with 6 GB of RAM and 128 GB of internal storage space.

-The Spark 10 has a 6.6-inch IPS LCD capacitive touchscreen display with a resolution of 1080 x 2400 pixels.
+The device has a 6.6-inch IPS LCD capacitive touchscreen display with a resolution of 1080 x 2400 pixels.

-It comes with 6 GB of RAM and 128 GB of built-in storage space.
+The Tecno Spark 10 features a triple-camera setup on the back.
+The phone is run by Hios 12.0 operating system based on Android 13.

 Tecno Spark 10 price in Pakistan